JordanAceto/josh_Ox_ribbon_synth/README.md

 - Maintain the general architecture, but make circuit improvements/updates/changes where appropriate

 ## Status
 All major boards are built and tested.

-Waiting on next rev of the main VCO board.
+The main VCO board requires a couple minor pcb kludges to make the Ring Modulator work, but otherwise all systems are working.